AndrewCapon/nts1mkiiExample/README.md

 There is a build task to make the project, currently the only way I can see to copy the code across to the NTS1 is to use the Korg Librarian.

-Ther is a debug launch that will attach to the NTS1 via a STLink.
+There is a debug launch that will attach to the NTS1 via a STLink.